 December 1 is Global Fat Bike Day, a day to celebrate all things fat bike-related.
-But what exactly is fat biking and why get into it?
+But what exactly is it and why get into it?
 I caught up with Jonah Clark, owner of Icycle sports, to find out about their celebration and why fat-biking is so cool.

 Fat biking is any riding with four- to five-inch tires, which allows riders to ride foot-packed snow, skidoo and dog mushing trails in the winter.
 The fat tires give excellent traction on snow and for exploring the Yukon.
 “The sport allows you to ride year-round.
 It’s a very stable bike,” said Clark, “Fat biking works in conjunction with skiing.
 Whitehorse often has little snow and is dry, making it ideal mountain-biking conditions.
 Convenience is you can go fat-biking from you backyard with dogs.
 It’s easier.
 When conditions are poor to ski, I fat bike.”

-This year, Icycle will be stationing their fat bike fleet at Mount McIntyre, with the Whitehorse Cross Country Ski Club.
-The fat bike rentals will be from their location as they can provide changing facilities and a sauna—and the trails are right there.
-So, no need to coordinate transporting a fat bike if you are a visitor to town or not set up with the right transportation racks.
+This year, Icycle will be stationing its bike fleet at Mount McIntyre, with the Whitehorse Cross Country Ski Club.
+The rentals will be from their location as they can provide changing facilities and a sauna—and the trails are right there.
+So, no need to coordinate transporting a bike if you are a visitor to town or not set up with the right transportation racks.

 What’s Global Fat Bike Day?